Thousands of WA workers remain trapped in unemployment overpayments

 ESD officials say they’re stepping up efforts to publicize the waiver program, including a massive email and paper-letter campaign this month.
 But they’re cautioning claimants not to expect quick decisions and warning that, due to the complicated nature of each claimant’s case, it may take until next year to resolve the entire backlog.

-“Our highest priority is ensuring that we make fair and consistent decisions, so people who qualify get the relief they need,” said JR Richards, director of ESD’s unemployment insurance customer-support division, in an emailed statement Friday.
+“Our highest priority is ensuring that we make fair and consistent decisions, so people who qualify get the relief they need,” said JR Richards, director of ESD’s unemployment insurance customer support division, in an emailed statement Friday.

 Much of ESD’s lagging recovery from the pandemic reflects a dramatic fall in its staff and other resources.